 “This is Senator Danfield’s suite?”
 He nodded.
 “I’m his son.
 Wade Danfield.”
 Who was briefing these idiots anyway?

 “I’m sorry, Mr. Danfield,” the guard said nervously, and then moved aside to let me pass.
-I walked through the doors and took in the table set for breakfast, but no one else was in the room.
+I walked through the doors and saw the table set for breakfast, but no one else was in the room.
 I wandered through the suite until I got to the bedroom.
-The door was open, and my father was in there, fucking someone.
+The door was open, and my father was in there fucking someone.
 I was about to get grossed out, figuring it was my mother, when I heard a female voice giggle, then moan.
 That didn’t sound like my mother.
 I took a closer look and saw that it was a young woman, probably a staffer.
 I shut the bedroom door and went over to the table and helped myself to breakfast.
 I applied my mouth to eating, while my mind was processing what I’d witnessed.
 I was probably supposed to be mad, like most guys would be if they caught their father fucking around, but I found that I wasn’t.
-On the other hand, I wasn’t OK with it either, but then again, it’s not my life and it’s not my place to judge him for whom he has sex with.
-Isn’t that basically what I was mad at him about when I thought he’d hate me for being gay?
+Since I’d come out of the closet, I’d insisted that it wasn’t his place to judge me based on who I had sex with, so I decided it wasn’t my place to judge him about that either.

 The bedroom door opened and the two of them came out, still flush from their fuck.
 They froze when they saw me, as if I’d make a scene, but my manners were better than that.
 I got up and walked over and gave my father a big hug.
 “It’s good to see you!
 You ready for your big day!”